-There are three aspects of an image that help determine its quality - file size, image size, and DPI.
-You can check all three of these items by opening up the image on your computer; seen below through Preview on a Mac.
-Here’s the lowdown:
+There are different aspects of an image that help determine its quality - file size and DPI are important numbers to pay attention to for a high quality print.
+You can check these items and more by opening up the image on your computer, and finding the “image size”.

 This is the size of the entire image file that you are working with, and is typically measured in kilobytes (kb) or megabytes (mb).
 Typically, the larger the file the higher the other two aspects (image size and DPI), but not always - and the file size alone does not determine how an image will print.

 Keep in mind: Images must have a file size less than 25mb to be uploaded to our site.

 This is the number of pixels in your chosen image - measured width by height.
 Pixels are the tiny individual squares of color that make up your image.
 Typically, images with higher numbers of pixels will print clearer, but not always.
 An image at 300 DPI with a pixel width of 900 is actually only 3 inches wide.

 900 x 1500 pixels at 300 DPI = 3 x 5 inches

 3300 x 4300 pixels at 300 DPI = 11 x 14 inches

 7200 x 10800 pixels at 300 DPI = 24 x 36 inches